-8.10 ADVANCED PRACTICE PROVIDERS
+9.10 ADVANCED PRACTICE PROVIDERS

 Advanced Practice Providers are not entitled to the hearing and appeal rights under these bylaws unless required by applicable State law.
-APP's who are not entitled to the hearing and appeal rights under these bylaws shall be subject to the review procedures as set forth in the applicable APP rules, policies and procedures.
+APP's who are not entitled to the hearing and appeal rights under these bylaws shall be subject to the review procedures as set forth in the applicable APP rules, policies, and procedures.

-ARTICLE IX OFFICERS
+ARTICLE 10 OFFICERS

-9.1 OFFICERS OF THE MEDICAL STAFF
+10.1 OFFICERS OF THE MEDICAL STAFF

-9.1-1 IDENTIFICATION
+10.1-1 IDENTIFICATION

 The officers of the Medical Staff shall be the Chief of Staff, Vice Chief of Staff, Secretary/Treasurer, and the Immediate Past Chief of Staff.
+Only individuals meeting the qualifications and who are nominated and elected as expressly provided in these bylaws shall be the officers of the medical staff with all powers and duties vested herein.
+The right of the medical staff to select and remove medical staff officers is inviolate and shall not be interfered with or restricted in any manner.

 Officers must be members of the Active Medical Staff in good standing at the time of their nomination and election.
-The Chief of Staff and Vice Chief of Staff shall be physicians with demonstrated competence in their fields of practice and with demonstrated qualifications to direct the medico-administrative aspects of Medical Staff activities.
+The Chief of Staff and Vice Chief of Staff shall be physicians with demonstrated competence in their fields of practice and with demonstrated qualifications to direct the Medical Staff activities.
 Officers must remain members of the Active Staff in good standing during their term of office and failure to maintain such status shall result in resignation from their office.

-9.1-3 NOMINATIONS
+10.1-3 NOMINATIONS

-a.
-The Medical Staff election year shall be each even-numbered year.
+- a.
+The Medical Staff election year shall be each even-numbered year for Officers and odd-numbered years for Medical Executive Committee At-Large positions.
 A Nominating Committee shall be appointed by the incumbent Chief of Staff no later than sixty (60) days prior to the annual staff meeting to be held during the election year or at least forty-five (45) days prior to any special election.
 The Nominating Committee shall consist of seven (7) members of the active medical staff and at least three (3) of whom are not members of the Medical Executive Committee.
-The Nominating Committee shall nominate one or more nominees for each office.
-The nominations of the committee shall be reported to the Medical Executive Committee at least forty-five (45) days prior to the annual meeting in each election year and shall be delivered by, emailed or mailed to the voting members of the Medical Staff at least twenty (20) days prior to the election.

-b.
-Further nominations may be made for any office by any voting member of the Medical Staff, provided that the name of the candidate is submitted in writing to the Chair of the Nominating Committee, is endorsed by the signature of at least 10% of the Medical Staff members who are eligible to vote, and bears the candidate's written consent.
+The Nominating Committee shall nominate one or more nominees for each office that is subject to the forthcoming election.
+The nominations of the committee shall be reported to the Medical Executive Committee at least forty-five (45) days prior to the annual meeting in each election year and shall be delivered by, emailed, or mailed to the voting members of the Medical Staff at least twenty (20) days prior to the election. - b.
+Further nominations may be made for any office by any voting member of the Medical Staff, provided that the name of the candidate is submitted in writing to the Chair of the Nominating Committee, is endorsed by the signature of at least 10% of the Medical Staff members who are eligible to vote and bears the candidate's written consent.
 These nominations shall be delivered to the Chair of the Nominating Committee as soon as reasonably practicable, but at least twenty (20) days prior to the date of election.
 If any nominations are made in this manner, the voting members of the Medical Staff shall be advised by notice at least ten (10) days prior to the meeting at which an election will be held.
 Nominations from the floor will be recognized if the nominee is present and consents.

-9.1-4 ELECTIONS
+10.1-4 ELECTIONS